 French startup Hype operates a fleet of hydrogen taxis.
 The startup’s taxis produce electricity from hydrogen in their tanks and atmospheric oxygen.
 They take only a few minutes to recharge and do not produce noise or carbon emissions.
 By providing a large network of hydrogen charging stations, Hype is enabling the transition to hydrogen-powered mobility.

-While consumers are increasingly picking hydrogen-powered vehicles for new purchases, most vehicles on the road are still run by fossil fuels.
+While consumers, as well as fleet operators, are increasingly choosing hydrogen-powered vehicles for new purchases, most vehicles on the road are still run by fossil fuels.
 Often, it is not practical or affordable for operators to upgrade their entire fleet.
-This is why energy startups are developing retrofit diesel-to-electric solutions.
+This is why energy startups are developing solutions to overcome this challenge.
 These technologies speed up the adoption of hydrogen fuel for automotive and energy storage applications.

 Hydrolux builds Hydrogen-powered Trucks